Skip to content

 dbt run-operation generate_source --args '{"schema_name": "streaming"}'

-# Generate model YAML (columns + descriptions stub)
+# Generate model YAML (columns + descriptions)

 dbt run-operation generate_model_yaml --args '{"model_names": ["stg_streaming__watch_events"]}'